deep-research/victorslibrary-gridsome/content/the-truth-about-this-world.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description:
-description: This contains philosophical musings about the mysteries of the universe.
+  This contains philosophical musings about the mysteries of the universe.

 recordings:
   - title: The Truth About This World